SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Related Works

 Diffusion models~\cite{ho2020denoising} make great breakthroughs in image synthesis~\cite{ho2020denoising} recent years and has shown promising results in various generative applications.
 A seminal work that performs planning with diffusion directly is Diffuser~\cite{janner2022planning}, which laid the groundwork for using diffusion models in behavior synthesis.
 Then, a branch of this kind planning methods achieved state-of-the-art performance in a variety of decision tasks~\cite{ni2023metadiffuser,carvalho2023motion,du2023learning,liang2023adaptdiffuser,chi2023diffusionpolicy}.
 Among them, the work done by Chi~\etal in~\cite{chi2023diffusionpolicy} introduces the concept of learning the gradient of the action-distribution score function and iteratively optimizing it, demonstrating its significant potential in visuomotor policy learning.
 These works have further extended this direction and strengthened the versatility and generalization of diffusion-based planners.

-Our approach is inspired by classifier-free diffusion guidance~\cite{ho2021classifier}, which offers a significant advantage over traditional classifier-guided models~\cite{dhariwal2021diffusion}.
+Our approach is inspired by classifier-free diffusion guidance~\cite{ho2021classifier}, which offers a significant advantage over classifier-guided models~\cite{dhariwal2021diffusion}.
 By adopting the classifier-free approach, we can circumvent the challenges associated with training a reward model and $Q$-function, which are particularly cumbersome in many real-world planning scenarios of which the complexity is very high.
 Recent studies have also extended this direction, which use conditional diffusion models to generate customized trajectories.
-Decision Diffuser \cite{decisiondiffuser} is designed to generate trajectories for predefined skills.
-However, its limited one-hot skill encoding hinders its ability to autonomously learn from large datasets.
-This highlights the necessity for diffusion models with dynamic, learnable skill abstractions, facilitating robust multi-task learning without explicit state representations or pre-set skills.
-However, developing such an interpretable, end-to-end skill learning framework within diffusion models is still a challenge, and addressing these limitations is critical for enabling diffusion-based planners to effectively execute complex instructions through learned skill representations.
+Decision Diffuser~\cite{decisiondiffuser} is an example which is designed to generate trajectories for a predefined skill library.
+However, unlike our method, it can't autonomously learn skill abstractions in an end-to-end fashion, which makes it difficult to scale to more tasks.
+This highlights the necessity for diffusion models with dynamic, learnable skill abstractions, facilitating complex instruction execution.